hazelcast/hazelcast/README.md

 #### License

 Hazelcast is available under the Apache 2 License.
-Please see the [Licensing appendix](http://docs.hazelcast.org/docs/latest/manual/html-single/hazelcast-documentation.html#license-questions) for more information.

 #### Copyright